rhysd/set-git-hooks-dir/CONTRIBUTING.md

   on the installation and the script runs `git config` while the plugin setup.
 - `gem install` : This gem works as a [rubygems plugin][rubygems-plugin]. rubygems runs `Gem.post_install` hook in [`rubygems_plugin.rb`](./ruby/lib/rubygems_plugin.rb).
 The hook runs `git config`.
 Note that the hooks is called on each package installation.
-So the hook only runs the command only when `set_git_hooks_dir` pacakge is installed.
+So the hook only runs the command only when `set_git_hooks_dir` package is installed.

 [bundler-plugin]: https://bundler.io/guides/bundler_plugins.html
 [rubygems-plugin]: https://guides.rubygems.org/plugins/